Albert Fisher Mansion and Carriage House

 The Albert Fisher Mansion and Carriage House, at 1206 West 200 South in Salt Lake City, Utah, United States, was designed by architect Richard K.A.
 Kletting and was built in 1893.
 It was listed on the National Register of Historic Places in 2008.
+Kletting was the architect behind many distinguished Utah buildings of the period, including the Utah State Capitol.

 In 2006, the Salt Lake City government purchased the house, which was originally the home of a prominent German brewer.
 Restoration costs were estimated at over $1.7 million, so the city began raising money by arranging tours of the property, and $150,000 was obtained through a federal grant.

 As a consequence of the Salt Lake City 5.7 magnitude earthquake on March 18, 2020, the mansion was damaged, leading to a closure of the building to the public, boarding up of all the windows and the removal all three damaged chimneys down to the roofline.